New York state, city target ghost gun sellers in lawsuits | Law-Order

 New York state, city target ghost gun sellers in lawsuits

-The other companies did not immediately respond to requests for comment.
-New York City police have this year recovered 175 ghost guns in arrests through mid-June, on pace to exceed last year's 263 total.
+In separate lawsuits on Wednesday, officials said the companies are creating a public nuisance by selling unfinished frames and receivers that purchasers, who might otherwise be ineligible to buy firearms, can build into finished guns.
+Ghost guns lack serial numbers and can be acquired without background checks, making them an "equal opportunity death weapon," state Attorney General Letitia James said at a news conference.

 New York state and New York City sued 10 distributors of gun components to stop the sale of illegal, largely untraceable "ghost guns" that they say make the streets more violent.
-In separate lawsuits on Wednesday, officials accused the companies of creating a public nuisance by selling unfinished gun frames and receivers that purchasers, who might otherwise be ineligible to buy ordinary weapons, can build into finished firearms.
+In separate lawsuits on Wednesday, officials said the companies are creating a public nuisance by selling unfinished frames and receivers that purchasers, who might otherwise be ineligible to buy firearms, can build into finished guns.

 Ghost guns lack serial numbers and can be acquired without background checks, making them an "equal opportunity death weapon," state Attorney General Letitia James said at a news conference.
 "We must meet this, head on," New York City Mayor Eric Adams said.
 "We are not going to let gun companies turn New York into a city of mail-order murder."